Moving to a new home is not an easy task. But it can mean an exciting new beginning.

 - What type of residence(s) interest you?

-And coming soon… Kendal at Oberlin will offer a new Priority Portal – the online home for a host of benefits just for our Priority Members.
+Priority Members enjoy a variety of benefits, including our new Priority Portal – your online home for a host of helpful resources, just for members:

-- Access to secure, HIPAA-compliant forms for easy application and submission;
+- Access to digital forms for easy application and submission.

 - And much more helpful information about joining the community.

-This process includes the completion of 3 forms: personal health history (including authorization to obtain medical records); financial statement and personal information.
+Priority membership is the beginning of the application process.
+Joining the Ready list completes it.
+We ask you to complete three forms: personal health history (including authorization to obtain medical records); financial statement and personal information.

-Once the forms are completed, an on-site admissions interview is scheduled.
+Once the forms are completed and records obtained, an on-site admissions interview is scheduled.
 This is a great opportunity for applicants to ask questions of both staff and residents.
-This visit includes a thorough review of the contract and more.

-Once the interview is complete, the Admissions Committee then reviews the application to see if all the requirements are met.
-Once approved, people are added to the Ready List and are contacted when desired housing becomes available.
-On average this wait time can be 18 months to 3+ years, depending on the sizes and types of accommodations you will consider
+After the interview is complete, the Admissions Committee then reviews the application to see if all the requirements are met.
+Once approved, people are added to the Ready List and are contacted when we come to your name for the desired cottages or apartments you will consider.

 Now that you have a floor plan in hand and can visualize your new home, it’s time to take stock of your possessions and start downsizing.